 Everyone has a different smile, with different size and shape teeth.
 The way your teeth are aligned is often genetic.
 There are many contributing factors to crowding of the teeth.
 You may have more than the average 32 teeth; your jaw may not be large enough for all of your teeth to fit evenly spaced.

 Crowding of the teeth can cause many problems for people other than appearance.
-Cleaning can be made very difficult, which can lead to increase of cavities.
-It can alter your speech, and have a negative impact on your chewing ability.
+Cleaning can be made very difficult, which can lead to an increase in cavities.
+It can alter your speech and have a negative impact on your chewing ability.

 Some teeth are often required to be removed before the ‘braces’ are put on.
-This is a common procedure carried out with local anaesthetic by your regular dentist.
+This is a common procedure carried out with local anesthetic by your regular dentist.